Henk Goorhuis, MD, FACEP, Board Chair

-Joined the Maine AllCare Board in 2012; Vice-chair and Executive Committee 2017-present; Chair of Development Committee 2016-present.
-Has organized or assisted with over twenty house parties and other events across Maine to identify and maintain contact with the volunteers needed for success of Maine AllCare’s mission.
+Joined the Maine AllCare Board in 2012.
+Vice-Chair and Executive Committee 2017-present.
+Chair of Development Committee 2016-present.
+Has organized or assisted with over twenty house parties and other events across Maine to identify and maintain contact with the volunteers needed for the success of Maine AllCare’s mission.

 Tom Sterne, MD, Secretary